Martin Plaut: Harassment

 When interviewed by Amnesty International in 2019, Plaut stated that he had been harassed by PFDJ members and supporters several times.
 At a 3 February 2014 University of London conference, Plaut was shouted at and accused of taking bribes by the First Secretary of the Eritrean embassy.
-On 30 November 2018, he was lured into a meeting at a cafe in London, splashed with a bucketful of liquid and filmed by the attacker and other Eritreans, who called Plaut a "traitor".
+On 30 November 2018, he was lured into a meeting at a café in London, splashed with a bucketful of liquid and filmed by the attacker and other Eritreans, who called Plaut a "traitor".
 The attacker was prosecuted.